AJ-Romera/taking-30-days-of-js-challenge/README.md

 # Learning JavaScript from 30 Days of JavaScript

-I´m not gonna continue this challenge, there are exercises without sense!, It's a waste of time, I´m going to continue learning JavaScript other way.
+I said I would not continue this challenge because of messy exercises and frustration, but I decided that I will keep it up with the challenge, only doing some of the exercises, with the objetive of learning and practice only the necessary.